MUSCULAR DYSTROPHY

 Join the fight: new registry connects muscle disease patients with scientists

-Knowledge-focused Recruiting nowThis registry aims to connect people diagnosed with myotonic dystrophy or facioscapulohumeral muscular dystrophy, along with their family members, with researchers studying these inherited muscle-weakening diseases.
-By joining, participants help scientists better understand the c…
+Knowledge-focused Recruiting nowThis registry aims to connect people diagnosed with myotonic dystrophy (DM) or facioscapulohumeral muscular dystrophy (FSHD) with researchers.
+By joining, participants help scientists better understand these inherited muscle-weakening diseases and develop future treatments.
+The r…

 Matched conditions: MUSCULAR DYSTROPHY